Your 10-second guide to today's China GDP report

-The nation at the forefront of financial market movements so far in 2016 — China — will be back in focus today with the release of Q1 2016 GDP along with industrial production, retail sales and urban fixed asset investment figures for March.
+Having rattled financial markets over recent weeks, China’s economy will be back in focus today with the release of Q4 GDP along with industrial production, retail sales and urban fixed asset investment figures for December.

 Here’s the state of play.

+- Despite the small topside beat, the growth rate was the lowest recorded since the March quarter of 2009 – the height of the global financial crisis.

+- The nation’s tertiary sector – the largest in terms of economic output and largely services-orientated – grew at an annual pace of 8.4%, overshadowing slower growth in secondary and primary industries of 6.0% and 3.8% respectively.

-- This reflects the economy’s transition towards growth powered by services and consumption rather than past drivers such as industry, investment and trade.
+- This, on face value, reflects China’s economic transition towards growth powered by services and consumption rather than past drivers such as manufacturing, investment and trade.

-- According to a survey of 64 economists polled by Thomson Reuters, economic growth is expected to slow to 6.7% year-on-year in the March quarter.
-Forecasts range from 5.8% to 7.2%.
+- According to a survey of 50 economists polled by Thomson Reuters, economic growth is expected to slow to 6.8% over the December quarter.
+Reflective of the vast disparity between opinions on how the economy is currently travelling, forecasts range from 5.3% to 7.1%.

-- The GDP figure has a curious knack of coming in around market expectations.
+- Adding to suspicions that the data is flimsy, at least in certain circles, the GDP figure has a curious knack of coming in around market expectations.
 The past five GDP figures have either been in line with forecasts or exceeded them by 0.1%.

-- The seasonally adjusted quarterly GDP growth rate is forecast to slow to 1.5%, down from 1.6% in the prior quarter.

-- Retail sales are expected to grow 10.4% year-on-year, up from 10.2% in February, while urban fixed asset investment — the one positive surprise from February — is expected to have grown by 10.3% between January to March compared to the same period in 2015, up from 10.2% reported previously.

-All four data points are scheduled for 12pm AEST, although in the past there have been numerous instances where the data — particularly GDP — has been leaked prior to the scheduled release time.

-Whether before, after or on schedule, Business Insider will have full coverage as soon as the data deluge drops.
+Whether you believe the figures or not, Business Insider will have full coverage as soon as the data drops.

 Business Insider Emails & Alerts